altocodenl/tagaway/readme.md

    - ms-tag:    maximum ms for successful requests for POST /tag
    - ms-query:  maximum ms for successful requests for POST /query
    - ms-share:  maximum ms for successful requests for POST /share
+   - ms-s3put:  maximum ms for successful uploads to S3
+   - ms-s3del:  maximum ms for successful deletions to S3

 4. stat:f (flow)
    - rq-user-USERNAME: total requests from USERNAME